ARMmbed/mbed-os-tools/README.md

 ```

 ### Executing all tests
-The default action of greentea is to execute all tests that were found.
+The default action of Greentea is to execute all tests that were found.
 ```
 $ mbedgt
 mbedgt: greentea test automation tool ver.
 1.2.5